GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Introduction

 Due to the mentioned vulnerabilities, there has been a recent surge toward designing defense mechanisms against adversarial attacks \citep{gu2014towards,jin2015robust,papernot2016distillation,bastani2016measuring,madry2017towards,sinha2018certifiable}, which has in turn motivated the design of stronger attacks that defeat the proposed defenses \citep{goodfellow2014explaining,kurakin2016scale,kurakin2016physical,carlini2017towards,xiao2018generating,athalye2018obfuscated,chen2018ead,he2018decision}.
 Besides, the proposed defenses have been shown to be limited and often not effective and easy to overcome \citep{athalye2018obfuscated}.
 Alternatively, a large body of work has focused on detection of adversarial examples \citep{4bhagoji2017dimensionality,11feinman2017detecting,12gong2017adversarial,grosse2017statistical,18Metzen2017OnDA,19Hendrycks2017EarlyMF,24Li2017AdversarialED,xu2017feature,pang2018towards,roth2019odds,bahat2019natural,ma2018characterizing,zheng2018robust,tian2018detecting}.
 While training robust classifiers focuses on maintaining performance in presence of adversarial examples, adversarial detection only cares for detecting such examples.

 The majority of the current detection mechanisms focus on \textit{non-adaptive} threats, for which the attacks are not specifically tuned/tailored to bypass the detection mechanism, and the attacker is oblivious to the detection mechanism.
 In fact, \citet{carlini2017bypass} and \citet{athalye2018obfuscated} showed that the detection methods presented in \citep{4bhagoji2017dimensionality,11feinman2017detecting,12gong2017adversarial,grosse2017statistical,18Metzen2017OnDA,19Hendrycks2017EarlyMF,24Li2017AdversarialED,ma2018characterizing}, are significantly less effective than their claims under \textit{adaptive} attacks.
-Overall, current solutions are mostly heuristic approaches that cannot provide performance guarantees to the adversary they considered.
+Overall, current solutions are mostly heuristic approaches that cannot provide performance guarantees.

-In this paper we present a detection mechanism that can withstand adaptive attacks.
-The idea is to partition the input space into subspaces based on the classification system's output and perform adversarial/natural sample classification in these subspaces.
-The partition allows us to drop the adversarial constrain and employ a novel \textit{asymmetrical adversarial training} (AAT) objective to train robust binary classifiers in subspaces.
-The robustness could be further explained by the fact that AAT objective presents a minimax problem that supports the learning of class conditional distributions.
+In this paper we propose a detection mechanism that can withstand adaptive attacks.
+The idea is to partition the input space into subspaces based on the original classifier's decision boundary, and then perform clean/adversarial example classification the subspaces.
+The binary classifier in each subspace is trained to distinguish in-class samples from adversarially perturbed samples of other classes.
+At inference time, we first use the original classifier to get an input sample's predicted label $\hat k$, and then use the $\hat k$-th binary classifier to identify whether the input is a clean sample (of class $\hat k$) or an adversarially perturbed sample (of other classes). \cref{fig:concept} provides a schematic illustration of the proposed approach.

-Our specific contributions are: \begin{itemize} \item We develop adversarial example detection techniques that provide performance guarantees to norm constrained adversaries.
+Our specific contributions are: (1) We develop a principled adversarial example detection method that can withstand adaptive attacks.
 Empirically, our best models improve previous state-of-the-art mean $L_2$ distortion from 3.68 to 5.65 on MNIST dataset, and from 1.1 to 1.5 on CIFAR10 dataset.

-\item We study powerful and versatile generative classification models derived from our detection framework and demonstrate their competitive performances over discriminative robust classifiers.
-While defense mechanisms based on ordinary adversarial training are vulnerable to rubbish examples, inputs that cause confident predictions of our models have human-understandable semantic meanings.
+(2) We study powerful and versatile generative classification models derived from our detection framework and demonstrate their competitive performances over discriminative robust classifiers.
+While discriminative robust classifiers are vulnerable to rubbish examples, inputs that have confident predictions under our models have interpretable features.

-\item We propose the AAT objective, that presents a minimax problem similar to that of GANs, and supports the learning of class conditional distributions.
-We used PGD attack~\citep{madry2017towards} to solve the optimization problem, and obtained competitive generative modeling results on CIFAR10, ImageNet, and synthetic datasets. \end{itemize}